cschladetsch/GPT-Startup-Scripts/Readme.md

 [![CodeFactor](https://www.codefactor.io/repository/github/cschladetsch/GPT-Startup-Scripts/badge)](https://www.codefactor.io/repository/github/cschladetsch/GPT-Startup-Scripts)
 [![License](https://img.shields.io/github/license/cschladetsch/GPT-Startup-Scripts.svg?label=License&maxAge=86400)](/LICENSE)

-To use these, you have to curently manually copy and paste into each to new session, ot to restart a session.
+To use these, you have to curently manually copy and paste into each to new session, or to restart a session.

 I'm sure eventually there will  be a `~/.gpt-N.rc` file or the like.
-For the moment, this is the clostest thing.
+For the moment, this is the closest thing.

 Don't be scared they are Markup files.
 That has been dealt with.
 Just past the raw file text.